Shoshana Milgram Knapp

 540-231-8462 | email@example.com

-My main research focus has been nineteenth-century fiction—American, British, French, and Russian—with some attention to related twentieth-century writers.
-I also work with the Hebrew Bible, film, and non-fictional prose.
-In studying the responses of one writer to another, I have published on such subjects as Leo Tolstoy’s reading of George Eliot, George Eliot’s reading of Victor Hugo, Anton Chekhov’s reading of Herbert Spencer, Harold Pinter’s cinematic adaptation of a novel by John Fowles, and the impact of William James and Fyodor Dostoevsky on Ursula K. Le Guin.
-Some of my research is a kind of literary detection.
-I wrote the first scholarly articles about the mysterious “Victoria Cross” (whose dates—1868-1952—and actual name had never before been documented).
-My long-term study of the life of Ayn Rand up to 1957 (i.e., from her birth in St. Petersburg, Russia, to the publication of her final novel, Atlas Shrugged) involves the examination of texts, the exploration of the relationships between texts, and archival detective work regarding the facts and principles of her public and private life.
+Shoshanna Milgram Knapp is an associate professor in the Department of English.
+Knapp's main research focus has been nineteenth-century fiction—American, British, French, and Russian—with some attention to related twentieth-century writers.
+She also work with the Hebrew Bible, film, and non-fictional prose.
+In studying the responses of one writer to another, she has published on such subjects as Leo Tolstoy’s reading of George Eliot, George Eliot’s reading of Victor Hugo, Anton Chekhov’s reading of Herbert Spencer, Harold Pinter’s cinematic adaptation of a novel by John Fowles, and the impact of William James and Fyodor Dostoevsky on Ursula K. Le Guin.
+Some of her research is a kind of literary detection.
+Knapp wrote the first scholarly articles about the mysterious “Victoria Cross” (whose dates—1868-1952—and actual name had never before been documented).
+Knapp's long-term study of the life of Ayn Rand up to 1957 (i.e., from her birth in St. Petersburg, Russia, to the publication of her final novel, Atlas Shrugged) involves the examination of texts, the exploration of the relationships between texts, and archival detective work regarding the facts and principles of her public and private life.

 - Victorian/Edwardian novelists (George Eliot, E. L. Voynich, Victoria Cross)